novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 +++

-In this article we are going to use [mini-library in Scala](/ann-in-scala-2) for Deep Learning that we developed earlier in order to stidy basic linear regression task.
+In this article we are going to use [mini-library in Scala](/ann-in-scala-2) for Deep Learning that we developed earlier in order to study basic linear regression task.
 We will learn model weigths using perceptron model, which will be our single unit network layer that emits target value.
 This model will predict a target value `yHat` based on two trained parameters: weight and bias.
 Both are scalar numbers.